ErnestBaier/scaled-agile-coding-challenge/README.md

 # Additional Questions/ Assumptions

 1. Should the Meetups and Meetup Registrations be searchable or will they be required to have a registation code?

+2. Meetups/Calendar invites typically include a date - are these left out intentionally for business purpose?